AhmetFurkanDEMIR/Data-Structures/README.md

 # Data Structures

 Necmettin Erbakan University 2nd year Computer Engineering, Data Structures course grades, homework and projects.
 We use C / C ++ programming language in data structures course.
 If you compile the C ++ codes I have written with GNU Compiler Collection (GCC) version 8.3.0, there will be no problems.
+Explanation lines of projects, assignments and applications are in Turkish.

 ### Data Structures course content